 6. Launch your MVP!

 The most crucial part of any MVP is the launch.
-Make sure you’ve tested your MVP thoroughly before making it available to your target audience.
+Ensure you’ve tested your MVP thoroughly before making it available to your target audience.

 7. Test and iterate

-After launching your MVP, it’s essential to track your progress and gather feedback.
+After launching your MVP, tracking your progress and gathering feedback is essential.
 Use this feedback to make changes and improve your MVP.

 8. Scale your MVP